qouteall/imm_ptl_wiki_copy/Config-Options.md

 ## How to Access the Config

-In Fabric version, you can access the config GUI via the mod menu (In 1.17 and above you need to manually install mod menu).
+In Fabric version, you can access the config GUI via the mod menu (you need to manually install mod menu).

 You can also access the config GUI by using command `/imm_ptl_client_debug config` in game if you don't install mod menu.